Jim Thorpe (golfer)

-Jimmy Lee Thorpe (born February 1, 1949) is an American professional golfer, currently playing on the Champions Tour.
+Jimmy Lee Thorpe (born February 1, 1949) is an American retired professional golfer, who last played on the Champions Tour.

 Early life

 Thorpe was born in Roxboro, North Carolina, the ninth of the twelve children of a fairway superintendent.
-He attended Morgan State University.
+He attended Morgan State University in Baltimore, Maryland.

 Professional career

-Thorpe turned professional in 1972.
+In 1972, Thorpe turned professional.
 He won three times on the PGA Tour in the mid-1980s.
-He has surpassed this at senior level by winning over ten times, including one senior major championship (the 2002 Tradition) and making the top ten of the Champions Tour's career money list in 2004.
+He has surpassed this at senior level by winning over ten times on the Senior PGA Tour, including one senior major championship, the 2002 Tradition.
+He made the top ten of the senior tour's career money list in 2004.

+Personal life

 Thorpe's late success has been clouded by charges filed in federal court in Orlando, Florida, charging him with failure to pay $1.6 million in taxes between the years 2002 and 2004.
-After his lawyer stated that Thorpe intended to plead innocent to the charges, Thorpe pleaded guilty in September 2009.
+After his lawyer stated that Thorpe intended to plead innocent to the charges.
+However, Thorpe pleaded guilty in September 2009.
 On January 22, 2010, Thorpe was sentenced to one year in prison for the crime.

 Thorpe was released from prison on January 17, 2011.
-He was under suspension by the PGA Tour until March 31 and then resumed his career on the Champions Tour.
+He was under suspension by the PGA Tour until March 31.
+He then resumed his career on the Champions Tour.